devstacks-software-engineering/packager/README.md

         * Native support via `java.util.zip.GZIPInputStream`.
         * Commonly used for decompressing web responses and `.gz` files.
     * **iOS/macOS (Swift):**
-        * Native support by using Apple's Compression framework with `Algorithm.zlib` (DEFLATE) and manually handling GZIP headers/trailers, or by leveraging common system libraries that wrap zlib for GZIP.
+        * Native support by using Apple's Compression framework with `Algorithm.zlib` and manually handling GZIP headers/trailers, or by leveraging common system libraries that wrap zlib for GZIP.
         * Fits well for decompressing `.gz` files and GZIP-encoded web data.